2020 Words and Music Writing Competition

 • Select the appropriate genre category.

 • Include a cover letter listing your name, address, e-mail address and/or telephone number, and the title of each submitted work.
 (Please use the “Cover Letter” form field in Submittable; do not include the cover letter as part of your uploaded document.)
 Cover letters for entry into the public high school submission category must also include the name of the student’s high school and the name and e-mail address of the sponsoring English or creative writing teacher.
 Cover letters for entrants into the Beyond the Bars category must indicate the name of the entrant’s facility where they are incarcerated, age as of January 1, 2020, and name and email address of sponsoring educator (counselor, teacher, etc.).

 • Do not include your name on the manuscript itself.

 • Upload your entry.
 Each prose piece constitutes one single entry, requiring one entry fee.
 Any additional prose entry requires an additional submission and entry fee.
 There is no limit to the amount of entries per author.
 One poetry entry constitutes up to five pages of poetry (one poem up to five pages, or up to five separate poems, no more than one poem per page).
 The Beyond the Bars category is open to any genre (poetry, short story, or creative nonfiction, subject to the word limits or page limits listed above), but is limited to one entry per person.

-• Pay the $18 entry fee ($5 for public high school submissions; free for Beyond the Bars submissions) using Paypal, Visa, MasterCard, American Express, or Discover, up through May 31st.
-After May 31st, submission fees go up $5 (except for Beyond the Bars).
+• Pay the indicated entry fee (free for Beyond the Bars submissions) using Paypal, Visa, MasterCard, American Express, or Discover.

 • If you submit more than one entry, even within the same genre, you must submit a new entry fee with each entry (not applicable to Beyond the Bars submissions, which are limited to one entry per person).